snappiee/Donkzz/README.md

 # Instructions
 Fill in the information in config.json and tokens.txt as in the file.
 Run the bot and have it ready for you.
-To use the autoBuy function, you must open the Shop View embed and select the menu to Coin Shop.
+To use the auto buy function, you must open the Shop View embed and select the menu to Coin Shop.
 Otherwise, the bot won't work correctly!
 Credits
 # Installation
 Download this Repository
 open tokens.txt
-hit CTRL+A then type the channel id then with a space token
+Hit CTRL+A then type/paste the channel ID then a space then the token
-# How to get channel id
+# How to get channel ID (sub-part of Installation)
 Getting Channel ID:
 Enable Developer Mode: